zsiki/GeoEasy/README.md

 year long development (with active and less active periods) in 2017 the license has been changed to open source.

+## Documentation

+See doc folder for various reStructuredText files.

 ## Installation

 Users can select source or binary releases.
 Linux, Android and Windows operating